mgriley/BigOlJungle/JungleReader/README.md

 # JungleReader

 This is the JungleReader web-reader.
-Read what you like, and %^&* the rest.
+Read what you like, and skip the rest.

+Available on web and iOS:
+- www.zajungle.com
+- Search "JungleReader" on iOS app store

+# About

+## Features
+- Supports: RSS, Mastodon, YouTube, and Reddit
+- Free + open-source under AGPL license.
+- All data stored locally
+- Follow blogs without RSS support
+- Custom plugin support: Write custom scripts to parse websites that don't support RSS.
+They run locally in a sandbox within the web-app.

+## Still needs:
+- Twitter support
+- Android app
+- Sync data to cloud storage
+- And so on

 # Dev Guide